rellermeyer/TUD-DistributedSystems/README.md

 ### Non-Functional Requirements

 * Data quality - No data degradation (no throwing away parts of the stream if it cannot be processed fast enough or sacrificing accuracy, only as last resort).
-* Streaming Data - The system should handle data that continuously flows to it at different speeds
+* Streaming Data - The system should handle data that continuously flows to it at different speeds.
 * Scalability - Nodes shall utilize resources within a certain boundary (not going above or below a certain threshold).
-Parallelism can be increased by scaling up/out the operators
+Parallelism can be increased by scaling up/out the operators.
-* Distribution - Distributing tasks to be processed amongst different machines on multiple data centers
+* Distribution - Distributing tasks to be processed amongst different machines on multiple data centers.
 * Processing Guarantees - The submitted query shall be executed, and the result retrieved within a certain finite amount of time.
-* Flow Control - The system should be able to handle effectively the nodes work overload
+* Flow Control - The system should be able to handle effectively the nodes work overload.

-## Benchmark
+## Evaluation

+To evaluate the execution of the adaptive strategy, we submit a number of queries and measure how well it performs.
+The queries only consist of simple stateless tasks.

+At specified intervals, we introduce changes to the input stream rate, bandwidths of different links, and the computational power of different data centers.

+We will use the same metrics as the paper, which are
+1. The delay in seconds from submitting the query and obtaining the results.
+2. The ratio between the stream input rate and the processing rate.

-Baseline is the scheduler without reconfiguring any of the task placements after the initial schedule vs. WASP reconfiguring task placement based on collected metrics from the data centers.
+The baseline is the scheduler without reconfiguring any of the task placements after the initial schedule vs. WASP reconfiguring task placement based on collected metrics from the data centers.

-Running the Yahoo Streaming Benchmark (YSB) with real world traces such as facebook or twitter.
+We use the Yahoo Streaming Benchmark (YSB) [[4]](#4) to asses our system under large workloads.

 ## References